De Cayenne Chilli Variety

 Before you plant the chili seeds, it is better to soak them in lukewarm water.
 It can also not hurt to use chamomile tea or diluted lemon juice instead of water.
 A germination temperature of 22 to 28 °C is ideal.
 The germination period is 6 to 20 days.
 Our Cayenne chili seeds germinated in the mini greenhouse on the 12th day.

 You should start growing them early in the year.
 If there is enough space in the apartment, it is advisable to grow it in January or February.
 After an acclimatization phase, the small cayenne plants can be planted outside in mid-May.
+In the Southern Hemisphere, you should start to grow plants in July.

 Coconut spring tabs are a good substrate in the nursery.
 A cultivation soil in a flower box is well suited.
 The soil should be permeable.
 Chili plants will soon shrink in stagnant water.

 A sunny location is important both indoors and outdoors.
 Cayenne chili varieties need at least eight hours of sunlight.
+When fully grown the beautiful plants reach a size of 60 - 80 cm, which corresponds to about 2 - 2.6 feet.

 |Plant size||60 - 80 cm|